yoanndelattre/Request-Middleware/README.md

 # Request Middleware
 &nbsp;

-## Request Middleware is an application that sends a get request to services.
+## Request Middleware is an application that sends a GET request to services.
 &nbsp;

 ### You can specify two runtime environment variables :